Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 Soul Drops uses the term "microdosing" frequently in their marketing, as shown above, but we're not sure that the company understands what it means.

-Taking a smaller dose of an herbal supplement will just provide fewer biological effects.
+Taking a smaller dose of an herbal supplement will just cause fewer biological effects.

 We consider it to be a red flag that Soul Drops makes claims about microdosing without proving that their formulations are psychoactive.